AidanWestphal/VARe-ID/README.md

 Sometimes you don't want to run the full pipeline but rather just a specific algorithm step.
 There's two ways to do this:

 ### Using the driver script (RECOMMENDED)
-We recommend executing specific algorithm components using their corresponding driver script in `GGR/drivers/` for the simplicity of user input and consistent logging with a pipeline execution.
+We recommend executing specific algorithm components using their corresponding driver script in `VAREID/drivers/` for the simplicity of user input and consistent logging with a pipeline execution.

 Driver scripts require a complete configfile structured like `config.yaml`. **All required fields, including those for other stages of the pipeline, must be filled out.** Once again, your configfile can be supplied by any filepath, relative or absolute.

 Since the pipeline was installed as a module, you can easily execute the driver script through this module.
-No matter what directory you execute from, the path to the driver script will be the same (and relative to GGR).
+No matter what directory you execute from, the path to the driver script will be the same (and relative to VAREID).
 ```
-python -m GGR.drivers.[driver_script] --config_path path/to/your_config.yaml
+python -m VAREID.drivers.[driver_script] --config_path path/to/your_config.yaml
 ```
 Notice that we didn't include the `.py` extension on the driver.
 This is because we're referencing it as a module.
-Think of this like an import statement, `import GGR.drivers.[driver_script]`, but you're executing it as a script.
+Think of this like an import statement, `import VAREID.drivers.[driver_script]`, but you're executing it as a script.

 ### Using the algorithm component itself
 If you don't have a full configfile filled out or would rather not rely on it, you can directly execute each algorithm component using its executable script.
 Each algorithm component has a separate set of parameters documented with `argparse` Please follow these parameters for your desired component and supply the necessary paths, flags, etc.